 In the same spirit, our Temple has hosted such groups as the City Island Civic Association, CIVAC (City Island Volunteer Ambulance Corps, now disbanded), the Girl Scouts, etc. After the unfortunate fire that gutted the Masonic Hall, the Temple became the temporary meeting hall of the Masons and the Eastern Stars.

-In recent years, Temple Beth-El has fully embraced our trans-denominational heritage while serving as a “training synagogue” for the Jewish Renewal movement, whose rabbinical seminary (ALEPH) is associated with our current rabbi and past and present staff.
+In recent years, Temple Beth-El has fully embraced our trans-denominational heritage while serving as a “training synagogue” for the Jewish Renewal movement.
 We also have received national attention through trans-denominational groups such as Rabbis Without Borders, national Jewish bloggers such as Velveteen Rabbi, and an especially helpful Twitter post from New York Times columnist Nicholas Kristoff when our beloved synagogue was vandalized in 2011.

 Temple Beth-El of City Island is proud of its decades of community-building on City Island and across greater New York and the blogosphere.
 We look forward to many more years of cooperation and partnership as we work together to discern and fulfill God’s will for all.